cartertinney/iot-operations-sdks/README.md

 [![e2e-cross-language-samples](https://github.com/Azure/iot-operations-sdks/actions/workflows/e2e-cross-language.yml/badge.svg)](https://github.com/Azure/iot-operations-sdks/actions/workflows/e2e-cross-language.yml)

 > [!CAUTION]
-> The assets in this repository are currently in **Private Preview** and have been made available for early access and feedback purposes.
+> The assets in this repository are currently in **Public Preview** and have been made available for early access and feedback purposes.

 ## What is Azure IoT Operations?